fahad0samara/OpenAI-React-Weather-App/README.md

 # OpenAI-React Weather App

-This project demonstrates how to integrate the OpenAI API into a React-based web application.
+This project demonstrates integrating the OpenAI API into a React-based web application.
 The app provides an interactive weather experience where users can request weather information for a specific location, receive explanations of weather data in simple language, and even get suggestions on what to wear based on the weather.

 ## Features